-Notwithstanding the high elasticity of labour supply to taxes, median and mean values for parameter φ we have computed for each category group do not differ significantly from these of the benchmark High-income group.
-In other words, parameter φ rarely differs significantly among groups of developing and emerging economies relative to developed ones.
-As a result, we conclude that the elasticity effect is not high enough among the former group of countries to neutralise the tax effect $\rho\tau$.
-Regardless, values for parameter ρ can contribute significantly to reduce the gap in peak revenues between High-income and other developing and emerging economies.
+Notwithstanding the high elasticity of labour supply to taxes, median and mean values for parameter $\phi$ we have computed for each category group do not differ significantly from these of the benchmark High-income group.
+In other words, parameter $\phi$ rarely differs significantly among groups of developing and emerging economies relative to developed ones.
+As a result, we conclude that the elasticity effect is not high enough among the former group of countries to neutralise the tax effect $\rho\tau$ .
+Regardless, values for parameter $\rho$ can contribute significantly to reduce the gap in peak revenues between High-income and other developing and emerging economies.
 The counter-intuitive results of the baseline are likely to be reversed for small values of that parameter.

-Figure 9 compares the model extension for developing and emerging economies against their benchmark, the baseline Laffer curve for developed economies, as represented by their proxy of the High-income country group.
-The figure shows substantial improvements on the baseline model, where income groups with significant counter-intuitive results have reversed or bridged their gap with the High-income group benchmark.
+- Figure 9 compares the model extension for developing and emerging economies against their benchmark, the baseline Laffer curve for developed economies, as represented by their proxy of the High-income country group.
+The figure shows substantial improvements on the baseline model, where income groups with significant counter-intuitive results have reversed or bridged their gap with the High-income group benchmark. - Figure 9 above compares the median Laffer curve for each income category in its baseline and extension models against the baseline High-income category group.
+The figure shows that for all income groups, there is a uniform trend of lower peak revenues for capital and labour.